opeymd/mintfab1000/index.md

 A. Get a doggy
 Q. What else
 A. You aint high, you aint Ty, (aint cleveland- Through the sound of the keys typing), thrown out the window, thrown out the car, thats why you might die, thats cleveland, this aint a doggy, push not real good. tic toc, dick smell, crazy, push the door, push the doggie, I wouldnt push it, you are high, you arent muscle. you arent clevelnad. you arent smart. wish you would/wouldnt listen.
 HURT. eat pussy, time, you wish you had pussy, tic toc, tiger. push the backdoor doggy heat. cant face it. you aint a doggie you aint too good. burnt by a lot of muscle. i would punch you.

+MORE INFO FROM APPLE?
+SYSTEM - TELEPATHABUSE not for you/ not too good. (the above) youngstown. sit there, so you know, this aint funny. so you know. this aint system-(outside). big deal-tv, its wutang ur apple. its there, thats solitary. touch the wind whos the nigger. sit there

 ### Stuff u shouldnt talk about.
 They have pills and beatdowns for such things ###
 Maybe the aliens Want my mommy for experiments or the perfect excuse for organ modification treatments because shes equal to worthless trash.
 Locked away memories so looser confused guy is what u get left.